JeremyDForsythe/PersonalWebsite/content/software/index.en.md

-As a data scientist I tend to write simple code, using only the minimal amount of external packages required to complete the task.
+As a data scientist I tend to write simple code, using only the minimal amount of external packages (if any) required to complete the task.
 Most of my software is used internally in the labs I work for and is tailored for specific uses or data-sets, however I am a strong advocate for open source development.

 My software is primarily written in R or Python, though occasional bash scripts and GNU Octave